-- Clause 17: The parties agree that the governing jurisdiction is the Member State in which the data exporter is established.
+- Clause 17: The parties agree that the governing jurisdiction is Irish law.

-- Clause 18: For Modules 1-3, the parties agree that the forum is the Member State in which the data exporter is established.
+- Clause 18: For Modules 1-3, the parties agree that the forum is before the courts of Ireland.

 - Annex I(A): The data exporter is Company.
 The data importer is Customer.io.
 Contact details for the parties are part of the Agreement.

 - Annex I(B): The parties agree that Schedule 1 describes the transfer.